LynxCrew/danger-klipper/docs/Config_Reference.md

 #   Tolerance (in mm) for distance moved in the second homing.
 Ensures the
 #   second homing distance closely matches the `min_home_dist` when using
 #   sensorless homing.
 The default is 0.5mm.
-#temp_ignore_limits: False
+#temp_ignore_limits:
-#   When set to true, this parameter ignores the min_value and max_value
+#   A list of temperature sensors which min and max temps should be ignored.
-#   limits for temperature sensors.
-It prevents shutdowns due to
-#   'ADC out of range' and similar errors by allowing readings outside the
+#   This feature prevents shutdowns due to 'ADC out of range' and similar errors
-#   specified range without triggering a shutdown.
-The default is False.
+#   and thus should be used with extreme caution.
 #autosave_includes: False
 #   When set to true, SAVE_CONFIG will recursively read [include ...] blocks
 #   for conflicts to autosave data.
 Any configurations updated will be backed